kabisa/maji/README.md

  * [MochaJS](http://mochajs.org) a JavaScript testing framework that supports a BDD style of writing tests
  * [Chai](http://chaijs.com) is an assertion library that enables a BDD style of developing

+## Build-up

+You can find the sources in the `src\` folder.
+Compiled javascript is stored in `lib/`.
+It is included in this repository so this module can be used straight from Github.
+Now an application using Maji doesn't have to to compile it's sources to javascript first.

 ### Documentation